Mine gases treatment for electric power generation

 A similar situation (impossibility of direct gas use as a fuel due to its extremely low calorific value) exists with regard to associated petroleum gas (APG) showing high nitrogen content (in some cases up to 90% vol.).

-The use of GRASYS membrane technology makes it possible to significantly improve fuel gas quality by
+The use of Grasys membrane technology makes it possible to significantly improve fuel gas quality by

 • Reducing the calorific value by 1.5–2 times